 Modern Shrimp Farming Technology

 Modern aquaculture technology and better quality broodstocks helped grow the Philippine Vannamei or white shrimp farming production at 60,000 metric tons every year.
-However, this pales in comparison to the production volume of neighboring countries like Thailand, Vietnam, and Indonesia.
+However, this pales in comparison to the production volume by neighboring countries like Thailand, Vietnam, and Indonesia.
 Piñol estimates that the market requirement for the Philippines is about 100,000 metric tons which means a significant shortfall available for incoming investors to fill up.

 “The preferred destination of Vannamei growers is Mindanao and this is mainly because of the cleaner water of the southern islands and the fact that it is almost free from the typhoons which batter the northern part of the country every year,” Piñol adds.